gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 x86-64's code genertation is much simpler compared to the rest, but there is no free lunch, the `lock` instruction locks the whole bus, it's very expensive.

-With stronger constraints, comes less flexibility to optimize.
+With stronger constraints, comes less flexibility for optimization.

 There is no free lunch for ARM, POWER and MIPS too.
 Although they are weaker than x86-64 and more flexible, however, it's easier to